archiewood/duckdb-gsheets/README.md

 -- Read a sheet other than the first sheet
 SELECT * FROM read_gsheet('11QdEasMWbETbFVxry-SsD8jVcdYIT1zBQszcF84MdE8', sheet='Sheet2');

+-- Write a sheet from a table by sheetid
+COPY <table_name> TO '11QdEasMWbETbFVxry-SsD8jVcdYIT1zBQszcF84MdE8' (FORMAT gsheet);

+-- Write a sheet from a table by full URL
+COPY <table_name> TO 'https://docs.google.com/spreadsheets/d/11QdEasMWbETbFVxry-SsD8jVcdYIT1zBQszcF84MdE8/edit?usp=sharing' (FORMAT gsheet);
 ```

 ## Getting a Google API Access Token